-Alongside the hustle and bustle of the holiday season are also scams and fraud.
-Keep yourself and your family aware of common scams.
+The hustle and bustle of the holiday season comes plenty of things to be joyful about, but it is also a prime time for scams and fraud.
+Keep yourself and your family safe by being aware of common scams.

 Chances are you know someone who has experienced fraudulent charges on a credit card or fallen victim to a phone or online scam.
 That someone may even be you!
-To keep fraudsters out of your life and wallet, we are highlighting common scams below, and offering ways to protect yourself against them.
+To keep fraudsters out of your life and wallet, we’re highlighting common scams and offering ways to protect yourself against them.

 Gift Card Scams

-Buying a gift card?
-Always save your receipt, and make sure to look closely at the card before purchase; an altered card will show signs of defect.
-If you see an exposed PIN on the back of the card, an open wrapper, or a different sticker covering the card’s activation code - pick out a different one.
-Give the defective card to an employee to handle.
+If you are buying a gift card, always save your receipt and make sure to look closely at the card before buying.
+An altered card will show signs of defect, like an exposed PIN, an open wrapper or a different sticker covering the card’s activation code.
+If you see any irregularities, pick out a different one card and give the defective one to an employee to handle.

-As online sales pick up, so does package theft and delivery scams.
-To discourage theft of your deliveries, consider using a home security camera.
-You can also sign up for email and text alerts to get a notice when packages are delivered, which may help you remember to bring them inside.
+As online sales pick up for the holidays, so do package theft and delivery scams.
+To keep your deliveries safe, consider using a home security camera.
+You can also sign up for email and text alerts to get a notice when packages arrive, which might help you remember to bring them inside.
 Consider having your deliveries sent to a friend or relative if you know you won’t be home.

-If you get a call or email claiming your package was unable to be delivered, you should be suspicious.
-The scammer may be impersonating a mail carrier and say you are getting a gift from someone.
+If you get a call or email claiming your package was unable to be delivered, be suspicious.
+A scammer may be impersonating a mail carrier and say you are getting a gift from someone.
 If asked for personal or credit card information for the delivery, don’t respond.
 If you aren’t aware of the package, odds are it doesn’t exist.

 - Use a research organization, such as Charity Navigator or GuideStar.

-- Be wary of crowdfunding sites - it is safest to only donate to people you know personally.
+- Be wary of crowdfunding sites – it’s best to only donate to people you know personally.

-- Review your bank account and credit card statement after a donation is given.
+- Review your bank account and credit card statement after you donate.